This booklet is published with permission of the authors.

 The many fables and deities that sprang from Nimrod also included Nimrod’s mother Semiramis queen of Babylon.
 Semiramis is said to have lusted after her son and eventually seduced and married him.
 One example of a false god springing forth from this incestuous relationship is found in the god Osiris.
 Osiris is literally the Egyptian name for Nimrod and this popular Egyptian god was the husband of his mother

 Even more significant, after Nimrod’s death, Semiramis became pregnant.
 She claimed that her pregnancy was induced without intercourse and that her child was the rebirth of her god husband—Nimrod.
 This claim became the foundation of belief in a virgin birth long before Christ walked the earth.
-From this we can see a clever attempt by Satan to mislead people in anticipation of the genuine virgin birth of Jesus by Mary that would take place centuries later.
+From this we can see a clever attempt by Satan to mislead people in anticipation of the genuine virgin birth of Christ by Mary that would take place centuries later.

 The incestuous relationship of Semiramis with Nimrod, and the lie of an immaculate conception, eventually spread throughout much of the world to become the modern day worship of Madonna and child, a foundational teaching of the Roman Catholic Church.